-The return of bowl function following surgery is important.
-An ileus are disruptions in bowl function caused by the failure of peristalsis or hypomobility of your bowls/ gut resulting in a lack of defecation and possibly repeated vomiting.
+The return of bowel function following surgery is important.
+An ileus is a disruption in bowel function caused by the failure of peristalsis or hypomobility of your bowels/ gut resulting in a lack of defecation and possibly repeated vomiting.
 Anesthetics and medications like pain medications given to you at the time of surgery can contribute to the development of an ileus in the post-operative period.
 An ileus can result in abdominal distention, vomiting, inability to absorb oral medications and possibly hospitalization.
 Repeated vomiting could result in an aspiration pneumonia and respiratory failure.
-It can be essential to have regular bowl function after your surgery.
+It can be essential to have regular bowel function after your surgery.